Front Doors: Design Options, Materials and Costs

 These front doors are known for being some of the most secure on the market.
 “They are designed to operate for the long-term and most come with multi-point locking and high security cylinders,” says Russell.
 “3-Star cylinder locks are standard with the better composite doors and are anti-snap, pick- and bump-proof and recognised by the Master Locksmiths Association.”

-COSTS: For a more basic composite door, prices can start from around £1,200 for supply and install.
+COSTS For a more basic composite door, prices can start from around £1,200 for supply and install.
 For a higher-end model, then you could be looking at around £2,000-£3,000.

-QUICK GUIDE Front Doors & Security
+QUICK GUIDE Front door security

 One of the key functions of a front door is to underpin your home’s security – and to do that, it needs to be well-constructed, properly installed and fitted with appropriate hardware.
 Approved Document Q of the Building Regulations sets out reasonable security standards for self builders and renovators to follow, but understanding whether your front door meets them can be a bit of a challenge.